python/cpython/Doc/library/urllib.request.rst

 the various ways in which a (X)HTML or a XML document could have specified its encoding information.

-As the python.org website uses *utf-8* encoding as specified in it's meta tag, we will use the same for decoding the bytes object. ::
+As the python.org website uses *utf-8* encoding as specified in its meta tag, we will use the same for decoding the bytes object. ::

    >>> with urllib.request.urlopen('http://www.python.org/') as f: